Healthy Homes Assessment Pipitea

 Home Assessments Pipitea for Rental Properties

-The consequences of not having the Healthy home that is in compliance with lawful Residential Tenancies Act and consequently being on the wrong side of the Tenancy solutions ruling can have a significant impact for landlords and property managers.
-For specialist guidance, contact us today and book your rental properties house evaluation.
+The consequences of not having an Healthy home in relation to regulations under the Residential Tenancies Act and consequently getting on the wrong side of a Tenancy solutions ruling can be extremely costly for property managers and landlords.
+For specialist advice get in touch today to book your rental property house evaluation.

 home assessments for rental properties